Amund-Fremming/WhoDat/backend/Docs/Overview.md

 application's functionality, especially for interactive game elements.
 Like the controllers, this class has a function for handling errors and returning the right message, a parsing of player id and encoding HTML and JS input.

+### CloudFlare R2 For Image Storage And Handling

+Our application uses a third-party library for image storage.
+When users upload images, they are passed to the backend, which connects to a Cloudflare Worker for storage.
+The Cloudflare Worker uploads the image and returns a URL.
+This URL is then provided to the frontend for access.
+Note that these URLs are publicly accessible, meaning anyone with the URL can view the image.
+To enhance security and privacy, consider implementing access controls, URL expiry times, and encryption to restrict access and protect user privacy.

 ### Some special service functions

 **CreateGame**: creates one board for making the board for the game, we later duplicate this board so each player